falahati/SDroid/README.md

 This readme file contains information about the types available in this library and links to some simple sample bots developed with it.

+This library is available as a NuGet package [here](https://www.nuget.org/packages/SDroid).

 ## Classes
 Followings are the classes available in this library along with their primary responsibility.